pinguuiin/Cloud-Native-Scooter-Mapper/README.md

 ./scripts/deploy_frontend.sh
 ```

-You can also check the CloudFront domain from Terraform outputs:
+Open the link in your terminal output or check the CloudFront domain from Terraform outputs:

 ```bash
 terraform -chdir=terraform output -raw cloudfront_domain